wiremock/wiremock.org/_site/docs/extending-wiremock.md

 ## Extension registration via service loading

-Extensions that are packaged with the relevant [Java service loader framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) metadata will be loaded automatically if they are placed on the classpath.
+Iif they are placed on the classpath, extensions that are packaged with the relevant [Java service loader framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) metadata will load automatically.

-See [https://github.com/wiremock/wiremock/tree/master/test-extension](https://github.com/wiremock/wiremock/tree/master/test-extension) for an example of such an extension.
+For an example of such an extension, see [https://github.com/wiremock/wiremock/tree/master/test-extension](https://github.com/wiremock/wiremock/tree/master/test-extension).

 ## Attaching sub-events during request processing

-Sub-events are a used to report interesting/useful information during request processing.
+You can make use of sub-events to report interesting/useful information during request processing.
 WireMock attaches the diff report generated when a request is not matched as a sub-event, and custom extension can exploit this approach to surface e.g. diagnostic and validation data in the serve event log, where it can be retrieved later via the API or exported to monitoring/observability tools via listeners.

 Several types of extension act on WireMock's request processing: `RequestFilterV2` (and its stub/admin sub-interfaces), `ResponseDefinitionTransformer`, `ResponseTransformer` and `ServeEventListener`.